 Hydration Strategies for Strongman

-Hydration is a critical performance factor in Strongman.
-Heavy training sessions, long competitions, and high-intensity conditioning create significant fluid and electrolyte loss.
-Even mild dehydration can reduce strength output, impair recovery, and increase fatigue.
+Hydration is a critical performance factor in strongman.
+Heavy training sessions, long competitions, and high-intensity conditioning all create significant fluid and electrolyte loss.
+Even mild dehydration can cut your strength output, slow your recovery, and ramp up your fatigue.

-Strongman athletes must approach hydration as a daily performance strategy, not just something addressed during training.
+You have to treat hydration as a daily performance strategy, not just something you address during training.

 Why Hydration Matters in Strongman

-Strongman events require sustained effort, grip endurance, and repeated high-output performance.
+Strongman events demand sustained effort, grip endurance, and repeated high-output performance.
 Proper hydration supports:

 • Strength production